Freedom FilesFreedom Files

 Active-source foreign income: salary from a foreign employer (typically your US W-2 employer) with documented remote-work authorization, contractor income from foreign clients on 1099s, or founder distributions from a foreign-incorporated company you actively run.
 The consulate weights stability heavily – twelve months of consistent income from a single primary source carries more weight than a patchwork of gig income.

-Does the Digital Nomad Visa lead directly to citizenship?
+Does the Digital Nomad Visa lead to citizenship?

 Do I have to spend a minimum number of days in Colombia?